simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 </figcaption>
 </figure>

-In our rainfall prediction problem, the situation is somewhat less trivial as there is still the additional step of inferring the rainfall 'values' (the top row) from radar measurements.
+In our rainfall prediction problem, the situation is somewhat less trivial as there is still the additional step of inferring the rainfall 'numbers' (the top row) from radar measurements.
 Furthermore, instead of binary 1/0 values (bottom row) one has continuous time readings between 0 and 60 minutes that have somewhat different roles.
 Nevertheless, the underlying structural similarities are compelling enough to suggest that RNN would be well-suited for the problem.

 In the [previous version](https://www.kaggle.com/c/how-much-did-it-rain) of this contest (which I did not participate in), gradient boosting was the undisputed star of the show; neural networks, at least to my knowledge, were not deployed with much success.
-If RNNs could work as well as I hoped it would, then I might have a chance of coming up with a unique, if unreasonably effective, solution (i.e. win!).
+If RNNs would prove to be as unreasonably effective here as they are in an increasing array of problems in machine learning, then I might have a chance of coming up with a unique and good solution (i.e. win!).

 For a overview of RNNs, the [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy is as good a general introduction to the subject as you will find anywhere.